-This might not be something obvious, but if you are selling tickets to the general public, who are selling your tickets and how trustworthy do they look?
-Do you think you would hand over $10 to 2 scruffy teenages walking around a shopping centre or someone in old daggy clothes with unkept hair?
-You would more likely if you saw 2 well dressed, older people sitting at a table with a poster promoting you're raffle.
-I'm not saying that the 2 scruffy teenages aren't trustworthy - but in general they aren't going to sell as many tickets.
+This might not be something obvious, but if you are selling raffle tickets to the general public, who are selling your tickets and how trustworthy do they look?
+Do you think you would hand over $10 to 2 scruffy teenages walking around a shopping centre or someone in old daggy clothes with messy hair?
+You would more likely if you saw 2 well dressed, older people sitting at a table with a poster promoting the raffle.
+I’m not saying that the 2 scruffy teenages aren’t trustworthy, but in general they aren’t going to sell as many tickets.

 Wealth of your Ticket Buyers

 Firstly, I’m not saying “poor people don’t buy raffle tickets“!
 Generally the opposite is probably true, but if you’re trying to sell $100 raffle tickets to people with limited funds you aren’t going to sell many tickets.
 Keep in mind who you are selling tickets to and how much you would expect them to spend.